 Still Lives: Eva

-“This is not about a sex doll, but all about us, all about our loneliness.”
+“This is not about a sex doll, but all about our solitary existence in human society.”

 “So how much is it?”